informalsystems/.github/profile/README.md

 Welcome to our Github!

-We work on a lot of cool open-source software at Informal Systems, with particular emphasis on the [Cosmos Ecosystem](https://cosmos.network/).
+Informal Systems is an employee-owned organization working on a ton of open-source software, with particular emphasis on the [Cosmos Ecosystem](https://cosmos.network/).
 But we're also pushing the boundary on making formal methods software more accessible to developers.

 See below for an index of some of our work on [Cosmos](#Cosmos) and on [Formal Methods](#formal-methods)!